jamischarles/godot-find-hidden-obj/README.md

 	- Size and move the new rect node to cover the corresponding legend image the clickzone shape was just added for
 10. Name the clickZone and button_image	node to match (and describes object)
 ------------
-Click "Auto move to center" in right rail, to auto-fix all the positions for each clickZone
+!!!!!lick "Auto move to center" in right rail, to auto-fix all the positions for each clickZone

 11. When done, enter "selected folder" (2 digit format) like "02" in right rail